JM1/ansible-collection-jm1-libvirt/roles/server/README.md

 This role helps to setup virtual machines using libvirt and cloud-init.

 **Details**
-- Builds a libvirt storage pool for the upcoming volumes
 - Fetches a cloud image, e.g. [`debian-*-openstack-amd64.qcow2`](https://cdimage.debian.org/cdimage/openstack/current/)
   and configures it as a libvirt storage volume
 - Clones the cloud image volume to get a base storage volume for the OS